Quenntis Ashby: Writer, Poet, and Creative Explorer

 I pledge to celebrate my rarity.

-I promise to continue the dream of my ancestor(y)s.
+I promise to continue the dreams of my ancestors.

 I will be Quenntis.